Credit Suisse in talks to pay $1.6 billion to resolve U.S. tax probe: source

 A spokesman for Credit Suisse declined comment.

-It's also much tougher than the settlement the Justice Department reached in 2009 with Credit Suisse's hometown rival UBS AG, which was also accused of helping Americans dodge taxes.
+It's also much tougher than the settlement the Justice Department reached in 2009 with Swiss banking giant UBS AG, which was also accused of helping Americans dodge taxes.

-In that settlement, UBS paid $780 million to settle similar charges, roughly half the amount being discussed for Credit Suisse, even though the latter's offshore private banking business was much smaller than UBS's.
+In that settlement, UBS paid $780 million to settle similar charges, which is roughly half the amount being discussed for Credit Suisse, even though Credit Suisse's offshore private banking business was much smaller than UBS's.

 Also, UBS was allowed to enter a deferred prosecution agreement and criminal charges were later dropped against the firm.

-Much of the concern stems from the 2002 indictment and eventual demise of accounting firm Arthur Andersen, which led to the loss of about 25,000 jobs and greater consolidation in the industry.
+Much of the concern stems from the 2002 indictment and eventual demise of accounting giant Arthur Andersen, which led to the loss of about 25,000 jobs and greater consolidation in the industry.

-But the Justice Department has recently taken a harder stance, in the wake of criticism about its record.
+But the Justice Department has recently taken a harder stance, in the face of criticism about its record.

-The Department on Monday posted a video in which Attorney General Eric Holder said close cooperation with regulators was paving the way for criminal actions against financial institutions, though he did not name them.
+The Justice Department on Monday morning posted a video in which Attorney General Eric Holder said close cooperation with regulators was paving the way for criminal actions against financial institutions, although he did not name specific banks.

 "I intend to reaffirm the principle that no individual or entity that does harm to our economy is ever above the law," Holder said.
 "There is no such thing as 'too big to jail.'"